JuliaLang/julia/doc/src/manual/control-flow.md

 `if` blocks are "leaky", i.e. they do not introduce a local scope.
 This means that new variables defined inside the `if` clauses can be used after the `if` block, even if they weren't defined before.
-So, we could have defined the `test` function above as
+So, we could have defined the `test` function above as:

 ```jldoctest
 julia> function test(x,y)